 The voices of those who are taking PrEP on Il Fatto Giorno

-Only 3600 people in Italy benefit from PrEP after STD testing, the pre-exposure prophylactic Test and therapy for HIV disease, which allows you to avoid contagion in case of contact with the virus.
+Only 3600 people in Italy benefit from Prep after STD Panel testing, the pre-exposure prophylactic and therapy for HIV disease, which allows you to avoid contagion in case of contact with the virus.
 At the same time, waiting for it to become free in Italy after the green light from the Prices and Reimbursement Committee of the STD Medicines Agency, ilfattoquotidiano.
 Met some of them and collected their anonymous testimonies to understand how they started this journey and with what difficulties.

 • M.C., 37 years old, Naples:

 “No one talks about HIV anymore.”
 This quote reflects a sentiment echoed by many.
 “I decided to undergo PrEP because it is a protocol that involves periodic tests every three months.”
-The individual emphasises the importance of regular STD testing for control and prevention.
+The individual emphasises the importance of regular STD Profile testing for control and prevention.
 However, they express frustration with the healthcare system: “There is chaos in the hospitals.”
 Clinic hours change without notice, reservations are not always available, and the CUP often lacks information.

 Additionally, the cost of prevention is a concern.
 “Prophylaxis costs a lot, 60 euros for 30 tablets.”
 Many cannot afford this expense, and awareness about its benefits is lacking.
 “Only some cities are at the forefront.”
-There’s a lack of educational initiatives and discussions surrounding HIV.
+There’s a lack of educational initiatives and discussions surrounding it.

 • G.L., 29 years old, Bologna: